 NOTE 2 – Definition based on clause 3.1.3, i.e., the characteristic of PDU integrity comprises the properties of bit integrity and data integrity (see also clauses 3.2.3, 3.1.1 and 3.1.2 in [ITU-T H.248.RTPTOPO]).

-NOTE 3 – There would be then the characteristic of TLS message integrity in the context of "TLS transparent forwarding".
+NOTE 3 – There is the characteristic of TLS message integrity in the context of "TLS transparent forwarding".
 The MG might be TLS aware; e.g. support of TLS related statistics or event detection would not violate transparent forwarding behaviour.

 {Editor’s note (2012-09): the definition proposals in clause 3.2 are still under discussion .}